paddy01/docker-laravel-queue-worker/README.md

 If you want to use [Laravel Horizon](https://laravel.com/docs/5.6/horizon) then you have to set the environment `LARAVEL_HORIZON` to `true`.
 By default it is `false`.

+## Changes
+From now on each php version will have it's own version branch starting at 1.0.0

 ## Docker Images